cytronicoder/polar-gini-curve/README.md

 3. Use the included datasets for testing and validation.
 4. For custom datasets, ensure they conform to the input format outlined in the documentation.

-## Interactive Web Application

-For ease of use, researchers can interact with the PGC technique via a web application available at [www.pgc-app.com](http://www.pgc-app.com) (Note: This is a placeholder link and will be updated with the actual link in the near future).

 ## Contribution

 We welcome your contributions!
 Please review the contributing guidelines before getting started.